altruios/namshubettulpa/public/namshubettuple/lions-tigers-and-bears.md

 It's a long process - when no one knows who you were, you cease to be.
 That is the final death: the death in the back of everyone else's mind" *Martha nodded.*
-"R::He's mostly right...
+'R::He is mostly right...
-But he's leaving some things out.
+But he is leaving some things out.
-But it's a fair gist of what it is.
+But it is a fair gist of what it is.
-He's pretty good at explaining, I think."
+He is pretty good at explaining, I think.'
 }
 {
 "M::So how does he..."